Honesty is the Best Policy: On the Accuracy of Apple Privacy Labels Compared to Apps' Privacy Policies: Measurement Workflow

-\paragraph{\circlea{2} Collecting Privacy Policies.} We extracted the HTML for each policy using a Puppeteer script in {\em headful mode}~\cite{puppeteer} attached to a virtual display~\cite{xvfb}.
-We then leverage the \texttt{readability} library~\cite{Readability:2020,ReadabiliPy:2018}, a standalone version of the Firefox browser \textit{reader mode}.
-The library employs a complex set of heuristics to extract relevant text from web pages~\cite{FirefoxReadability:2022}, leaving us with de-cluttered HTML that can be divided into segments based on the \texttt{<p>} tags.
-When policies included lists where each list entry was not self contained, we merged these lists into the preceding text to provide relevant context.
-We scanned short lists -- i.e. where each list item was composed of 20 words or less -- and merged them into the preceding paragraph, thereby treating the entire list as a single segment.
-After cleaning, each segment was individually processed by the classifiers and mapped back to the original policy from which it was extracted.
-After excluding policies that had name resolution and HTTP response errors, Firefox's \texttt{readability} library successfully extracted relevant text from the policies of 763,400 apps ($n=448,429$ policies) which we classified in the next stage.
+\paragraph{\circlea{2} \textbf{Collecting Privacy Policies.}} We extracted the HTML for each policy using a Python script.
+We leveraged the \textit{readability} library~\cite{Readability:2020,ReadabiliPy:2018}, a standalone version of the Firefox browser \textit{reader mode}.
+The library employs a complex set of heuristics to extract relevant text from web pages~\cite{FirefoxReadability:2022}, leaving us with de-cluttered HTML that we divided into segments based on the \texttt{<p>} tags.
+We then used a wrapper library on Google's language detection to discard non-English policies~\cite{LangDetect:2021}.
+When policies included lists where each list entry was not self-contained, we merged these lists into the preceding text to provide relevant context.
+We scanned short lists, i.e., where each list item was composed of $<$20 words, and merged them into the preceding paragraph, thereby treating the entire list as a single segment.
+We then eliminated segments comprising $<$20 words.
+After cleaning, the classifiers individually processed each segment and mapped it back to the original policy.
+After excluding links that returned response errors, the \textit{readability} library successfully extracted relevant text from 286,717 policies, which we classified in the next stage.